lawmurray/Birch/DOCS.md

         super.f(c);  // calls f(c:C) in class B
       }
     }

+Member functions that do not modify the state of an object may be marked as read-only by placing a prime (`'`) immediately after the `function` keyword:

+    class A {
+      function' f(c:C) {
+        //
+      }
+    }

+When an object is accessed through a read-only reference, the only member functions that may be called upon it are such read-only member functions.

 ### Member fibers

 Fiber declarations that appear within the body of a class are *member fibers*.
 Their behaviour is analogous to member functions.
+They may be similarly marked as read-only by placing a prime (`'`) immediately after the `fiber` keyword.

 ### Generic parameters